-14.2.9 Density
+14.2.10 Density

 A specific gravity of 2.89 g/cm was used to estimate the tonnage for the mineral resource estimate.
 This is based on the mean average bulk sample density of 6,722 gold mineralized core samples from drill holes GW10-45 to GW12-212.
+These readings were completed at the respective analytical laboratories using a pycnometer.

-14.2.10 Dilution Gold Grade
+14.2.11 Dilution Gold Grade

 Gowest conducted a study to determine the gold grade of rock material immediately outside the Bradshaw Deposit zone wireframes in early 2015.
 The study utilized all the Gowest drill hole mineralized intersections in the zone wireframes.
 It involved averaging the gold grade (individual assays) of two samples (averaging approximately 2 metre core length) either side of all the mineralized drill hole intersections.
 Several cases were examined using different cut off grades (2, 3, 4 and 5 g/t Au) and intersection lengths (2, 3, 4 and 5 m).
-The mean average dilution grade was determined to be 0.71 g/t Au for a cut-off grade of 3 g/t Au over 2 metre length.
+The mean average dilution grade was determined to be 0.71 g/t Au for a cut-off grade of 3 g/t Au over 2 metre down-hole length.

-14.2.11 Validation of Gold Grade Estimates
+14.2.12 Validation of Gold Grade Estimates